XixiLiu95/GEN/README.md

 Dataset source can be downloaded here.

 - [ImageNet](https://www.image-net.org/).
 The ILSVRC 2012 dataset as In-distribution (ID) dataset.
 The training subset we used is [this file](datalists/imagenet2012_train_random_200k.txt).
 - [OpenImage-O](https://github.com/openimages/dataset/blob/main/READMEV3.md).
 The OpenImage-O dataset is a subset of the OpenImage-V3 testing set.
 The filelist is [here](datalists/openimage_o.txt).
-Please refer to [our paper of ViM](http://ooddetection.github.io) for details of dataset construction.
 - [Texture](https://www.robots.ox.ac.uk/~vgg/data/dtd/).
 We rule out four classes that coincides with ImageNet.
 The filelist used in the paper is [here](datalists/texture.txt).
 - [iNaturalist](https://arxiv.org/pdf/1707.06642.pdf).
 Follow the instructions in the [link](https://github.com/deeplearning-wisc/large_scale_ood) to prepare the iNaturalist OOD dataset.
 - [ImageNet-O](https://github.com/hendrycks/natural-adv-examples).
 Follow the guide to download the ImageNet-O OOD dataset.